-The HK Free Floating Rail System (FFRS) handguard has four MIL-STD-1913 Picatinny rails.
-Both handguard/rail systems allows all current accessories, sights, lights, and aimers used on M4/M16-type arms to be fitted to the MR Series.
-Both HK rail system handguards can be installed and removed with simple tools and return to zero when reinstalled.
+The HK Free Floating Rail System (FFRS) handguard has four MIL-STD-1913 Picatinny rails and allows all current accessories, sights, lights, and aimers used on AR-type arms to be fitted to the MR Series.
+The HK rail system can be installed and removed with simple tools and returns to zero when reinstalled.
 The MR762A1 also has a Picantinny rail machined into the top of its upper receiver for mounting optics and mechanical sights.

 Like the selective-fire HK417, the MR762A1 uses a German-made barrel produced by Heckler & Koch's famous cold hammer forging process.
 The highest quality steel is used in this unique manufacturing process producing a barrel that provides superior accuracy and long service life.
 But unlike the HK417, the MR762A1 does not use a chrome-lined barrel.
 Chrome-lining can sometimes mask bore imperfections and negatively affect accuracy.
-For the semi-automatic MR rifle series, HK designers and engineers believe best accuracy comes with an unlined bore.
+For the new series of Heckler & Koch semi-automatic MR rifles, HK designers and engineers believe best accuracy comes with an unlined bore.

+Used with the HK Free Floating Rail System, the barrel does not touch the handguard, ensuring the barrel is truly free-floating for maximum accuracy.
 The unchromed barrel has an internal profile of 4 lands and grooves with a 1 in 11 inch (280 mm) twist.
 It is also moderately "swagged" with a slightly smaller internal diameter at the muzzle end than the chamber end.
 This feature has a positive effect on bullet accuracy and velocity.
 The thick, heavy contour 16.5 inch MR762A1 barrel also contributes to its excellent accuracy.